13 / 11 / 2023

 Small charities, big issues

-This week (15 to 20 June 2020) is Small Charities Week, which aims to shine a light on the essential work of the UK’s small charity sector and its invaluable contribution to the lives of millions of individuals, communities and causes across the UK.
-Here, FRAME CEO Celean Camp, shares her thoughts on why small charities are among the unsung heroes, as she explores their vital work and impact on society.
+It’s Small Charity Week, which aims to shine a light on the essential work of the UK’s small charity sector and its invaluable contribution to the lives of millions of individuals, communities and causes across the UK.
+Here, FRAME CEO Celean Camp shares her thoughts on why small charities are among the unsung heroes, as she explores their vital work and impact on society.

-Anyway, I’ve mused a lot on what in the end made me fall head over heels, so here’s a few reflections.
+Anyway, I’ve mused a lot on what in the end made me fall head over heels, so here are a few reflections.

 And I choose my words carefully here – not “nice to have”, not “providing additional services”, but essential.
 As public services are cut and we face more and more health, economic and environmental challenges, small charities born of people who care and want to help are often what springs up to fill the gap.
 Amazing small charities are delivering life-saving services locally as well as national and international policy change on issues that matter, in a town or city near you; housing the homeless, feeding the hungry, supporting vulnerable young people, befriending the lonely, delivering real social and environmental impact via food waste cafes, community energy schemes, and a host of other creative, user-led services.

-Relationships matter whatever the size of organisation, but in small charities the people are truly the lifeblood of the organisation.
+3. Relationships matter whatever the size of the organisation, but in small charities, the people are truly the lifeblood of the organisation.